reliancehie/recruiting-hda/README.md

 ### BONUS: MIRTH Connect

 Healthcare entities such as hospitals and laboratories that need to exchange clinical data often do so through clinical interface engines such as MIRTH Connect.
 For this part of the exercise, we would like you to generate a summary csv from the data wrangling exercise and utilize MIRTH Connect to create a Mirth channel.
-The description of the csv file is as follows: after answering question 3 in Part 1 above (Of these top 25 providers, what are their addresses?), we would like you to create a csv of the top 100 providers with the following fields in this order: 'provider npi', 'provider_last_name', 'provider_first_name', 'provider_address', 'number of claims'
+The description of the csv file is as follows: after answering question 3 in Part 1 above (Of these top 100 providers, what are their addresses?), we would like you to create a csv of the top 100 providers with the following fields in this order: 'provider npi', 'provider_last_name', 'provider_first_name', 'provider_location_address', 'number of claims'.
+Note that we are asking for location address and not mailing address.

 We would like you to generated MIRTH Connect Channel that *can accomplish* the following tasks: